jackrugile/start-making-games/notes.md

 - perf mode, fewer particles
 - prep codepen demo too! (one aspect of game?) or chromatic abberation
 - change dir display? remove left and right, add spike charge indicator
+- trim down bullet notes at the end for juice?

 ---